mobxjs/mobx/notes-docs.md

 -   When we introduce actions we need a link to an actions section that describes how to turn off strict state reinforcing.

+-   How do we document `extendObservable` in the face of the existence of `makeObservable`?

+-   Should peek() be brought back on arrays for non-decorator support?
+I have assumed it is still gone in the docs.

 Todo

 -   [ ] Netlify preview for docs PR.